Rape crisis movement: History

+Rape Crisis Movement

-In the early 1970s the Rape Crisis Movement was conceptualized and promoted by women focused on the experiences of rape victims.
+In the early 1970s, during the second decade of second-wave feminism, the Rape Crisis Movement was conceptualized and promoted by women focused on the experiences of rape victims.
 Leftist activists and members of counter-culture were among the first to join the movement.
 Early goals of the movement included disrupting and changing social norms that promoted the oppression of women and violence against them and the creation of a support network that engendered fear and blame free environments where women were safe to join a process of self and mutual aid.

 In 1974 the US Government granted funding to Pittsburg Action Against Rape. this was the first time the Federal Government provided financial aid to a rape center.
 By the late 1970s the United States had over 1,000 rape crises centers in operation.
 During the same period of time the ideology of the movement shifted.
 Prior to 1974 most member movements self identified as radical feminist.
 By the end of the 1970s most members and crisis support staff self identified as liberal reformists.
 The movement began to become increasingly professionalized in the early 1980s, focusing on organizational structure, staffing, funding and legislation.